zeroluck/docs/sources/reference/lib/using-scim.md

 ### Deleting an entity

-To delete an entity, you simply pass it’s ID as a String parameter into “deletePerson” or “deleteGroup” methods.
-For both cases, i. e.
-Person and Group, entity MUST be already registered in the system with an ID.
+To delete an entity, you simply pass its ID as a string parameter to either the “deletePerson” or “deleteGroup” method.
+In both cases, the entity has to be registered in the system with an ID, already.

 ```
 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID, clientSecret, domainURL, oxAuthDomain);